 The Superintendent or designee shall ensure that a fingerprint-based criminal history records check and a check of the Statewide Sex Offender Database and Violent Offender Against Youth Database is performed on each applicant as required by State law.
-When the applicant is a successful superintendent candidate who has been offered employment by the Board, the Board President shall ensure that these checks are completed.
-The Superintendent or designee, or if the applicant is a successful superintendent candidate, then the Board President shall notify an applicant if the applicant is identified in either database.
-The School Code requires the Board President to keep a conviction record confidential and share it only with the Superintendent, Regional Superintendent, State Superintendent, State Educator Preparation and Licensure Board, any other person necessary to the hiring decision, the Ill.
-Dept. of State Police and/or Statewide Sex Offender Database for purposes of clarifying the information, and/or the Teachers' Retirement System of the State of Illinois when required by law.
-The Board reserves its right to authorize additional background inquiries beyond a fingerprint-based criminal history records check when it deems it appropriate to do so, in accordance with applicable laws.
+The Superintendent or designee shall notify an applicant if the applicant is identified in either database.
+The Superintendent shall keep a conviction record confidential and share it only with the Board President, Regional Superintendent, State Superintendent, State Educator Preparation and Licensure Board, or any other person necessary to the hiring decision, or for purposes of clarifying the information, the Department of State Police and/or Statewide Sex Offender Database.

-Each newly hired employee must complete a U.S. Citizenship and Immigration Services Form as required by federal law.
+Each newly hired employee must complete an Immigration and Naturalization Service Form as required by federal law.

-The District retains the right to discharge any employee whose criminal background investigation reveals a conviction for committing or attempting to commit any of the offenses outlined in 105 ILCS 5/21B-80 or who falsifies, or omits facts from, his or her employment application or other employment documents.
-If an indicated finding of abuse or neglect of a child has been issued by the Ill.
-Department of Children and Family Services or by a child welfare agency of another jurisdiction for any applicant for student teaching, applicant for employment, or any District employee, then the Board must consider that person's status as a condition of employment.
+The District retains the right to discharge any employee whose criminal background investigation reveals a conviction for committing or attempting to commit any of the offenses outlined in Section 5/21B-80 of the School Code or who falsifies, or omits facts from, his or her employment application or other employment documents.

-The Superintendent shall ensure that the District does not engage in any investigation or inquiry prohibited by law and complies with each of the following:
+The Superintendent shall ensure that the District does not engage in any investigation or inquiry prohibited by law and that the District complies with each of the following:

 - 1. The District uses an applicant's credit history or report from a consumer reporting agency only when a satisfactory credit history is an established bona fide occupational requirement of a particular position. - 2.
-The District does not screen applicants based on their current or prior wages or salary histories, including benefits or other compensation, by requiring that the wage or salary history satisfy minimum or maximum criteria. - 3.
-The District does not request or require a wage or salary history as a condition of being considered for employment, being interviewed, continuing to be considered for an offer of employment, an offer of employment, or an offer of compensation. - 4.
-The District does not request or require an applicant to disclose wage or salary history as a condition of employment. - 5.
-The District does not ask an applicant or applicant's current or previous employers about wage or salary history, including benefits or other compensation. - 6.
-The District does not ask an applicant or applicant's previous employers about claim(s) made or benefit(s) received under the Workers' Compensation Act. - 7.
-The District does not request of an applicant or employee access in any manner to his or her personal online account, such as social networking website, including a request for passwords to such accounts. - 8.
+The District does not ask an applicant or applicant's previous employers about claim(s) made or benefit(s) received under the Workers' Compensation Act. - 3.
+The District does not request of an applicant or employee access in any manner to his or her social networking website, including a request for passwords to such sites. - 4.
 The District provides equal employment opportunities to all persons.
 See policy 5:10, Equal Employment Opportunity and Minority Recruitment.